The Advantage of the Margin

 A second reason is the closedness of the Finland-Swedish linguistic milieu, which was easy to overview and made contacts and networking easy.
 A third reason given is the geographical closeness to the avant-garde movement in neighbouring Russia.16 A recent study contends that it was the newly gained independence from Russia which created a "future-oriented spirit of activity", exploding in modernism.
 Why such a spirit should be felt only by Swedish-speaking authors is given a somewhat strained explanation: the Finnish-language majority was totally occupied by building its new national culture.17 In all such narratives, the Finland-Swedes' minority status, their position on the margin, is underlined.
 What is not made explicit, however, is the dynamic interrelation between minority and surrounding majority (majorities), between margin and center(s).

 In order to reformulate the question about the Finland-Swedish avant-garde's "early" appearance, one may use Jurij Lotman's concept of the semiosphere.
 One of the basic tenets of Lotman's semiotics of culture is the productive role of linguistic assymetry and translation.
 We are all familiar with the sayings that translation is theoretically impossible, but nevertheless works in practice; and that a translation's relation to the original always is one of deficiency.
-According to Lotman, however, translation between assymetric languages should not be defined as loss, but as creation
+According to Lotman, however, translation between assymetric languages should not be defined as loss, but as creation of new information:

 For the results are not precise translations, but approximate equivalences determined by the cultural-psychological and semiotic context common to both systems.
 This kind of "illegitimate", imprecise but approximate translation is one of the most important features of any creative thinking.
 For these "illegitimate" associations provoke new semantic connections and give rise to texts that are in principle new ones.18